robang74/tinycore-editor/README.md

  * monkey-coding design-blind features-addition

-This is quite amusing because of explaining how evolution works BUT in this specific case just the bare-minimum non-competitive natural selection process-like has been implemented: it works then does not change.
+This is quite amusing because it explains how evolution works but in this specific case just the bare-minimum non-competitive natural selection process-like has been implemented: it works then does not change.